taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 * Majhee, matriarch leader of their clan, intradermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
 * Maraba, Min's cousin and dearest childhood companion, now an Expert Inker and chosen for the honour of injecting Min's intradermal shield.
 Next to Maraba, in a shallow curving woven basket, is an enormous syringe full of swirling, bubbling, raw eSyrup, freshly harvested from one of their original, surviving cultures, called "Mothers".

+**"To be reborn, each Journeyhume of the Automata must first retreat to one of the sacred caves and refrain from both food and speech for 7 days.
+The Clan joins them on the seventh day, when the Journeyhume must accept an injection of *raw eSyrup*."**

 ### Page 3

 **"DOOOOHM!"**